mjgs/mjgs.github.io/_posts/2020/2020-11-26-looking-back-at-linkblogdotio.md

 - Certificate renewal
 {: refdef}

+Most of these features were added as a necessity in response to real world events that happened during development.

 Though the UI is quite minimalist and mostly text based, there was quite a lot going on underneath.
-I had envisaged that the system could have been quite easily and safely extended.
+The system could have been quite easily and safely extended.

 Finally here are some screenshots of the UI: